 And there were textiles!!
 I was lucky that my visit with Betty coincided with a visit from Betty’s good friend Judith.She had come down from Canada to take a spinning class from Judith MacKenzie McCuin and stopped for a day to visit.
 She had brought with her the most exquisite textiles from a trip she had taken to Indonesia.

 And, speaking of warp and weft ikat, I have to show you the jacket that Linda LaMay enetered in the juried show at ANWG.
-Linda took two of my classes and was my volunteer helper in the Andean pebble weave class.
+Linda wove with me over several days.
 She happened to be in the Gallery on my visit and allowed me to photograph her with her piece that was given the Complex Weavers Award.
 Her piece also won 1st prize for being the best representation of the conference theme: Crossing Threads, Crossing Borders.

 And, speaking of twining, let me show you the ravenstail work that John Beard showed in the Instructors’ Exhibit at ANWG.
 He kindly gave me permission to show it here….spectacular.

 And, speaking of the warp floats in the Sumba textile, let me show you a textile that ANWG instructor and fellow Australian Kay Faulkner collected in her SE Asian travels.
 She brought this to ANWG to inform and inspire her students in her workshop entitled “East Meets West”.